Wriar/QuakeFocus-Pro/README.md

 **IF YOU DID NOT RECEIVE THE PDF FILE, READ THE ``setupguide.md`` file!**

+**UPDATE:** Please only download code or packages from the MAIN branch.
+Code or packages from the unstable/development branch may not function properly and are not formatted for use.

 If there is a translation issue, please create a new issue in the "ISSUES" tab and mark it with the "translation" tag.